mtumilowicz/designPatterns/README.md

 factory (`MsWindowsWidgetFactory` or `MacOSXWidgetFactory`) should be used (it depend on which platform we are).
 ### builder
+* theory: `builder` is an external class that facilitates the construction of an object.
+Note that we could have two different types of objects (by their ability to change state): `immutable` and `mutable`.
+* code: for `immutable` we have: `ImmutableWithBuilder` - we have private constructor that has a builder argument constructor and we have static class `Builder` (with same fields that an original class) that have setters that allow chaining.
+For `mutable` objects we have `GenericBuilder` (using `java 8`) that could be used for every `mutable` class.
 ### factory method
 ### prototype
 ### singleton